adiazpar/projects-resume/README.md

 # Welcome!
-This is a repository that showcases a few projects that I'd like for people to see.
-I believe these projects demonstrate my knowledge in basic data structures, and also explains my thought process when approaching certain problems.
+This is a repository that showcases a few basic programs that I'd like for people to see.
+I believe these projects best demonstrate my knowledge in data structures and in my approach to solving problems with various difficulty.